genes-and-health/TRE-documentation-v3/docs/how-to-increase-disk-size.md

 ![](images/sandboxes-and-folder-structures/resize-home-disk.png)

 **Note:** Please note that it is recommended to store long-term data in the red bucket and we advise to not treat the /home directory as your permanent storage location.
-Disk size can be increased upto 1000G.
+Disk size can be increased upto 1000 GB.